samize/football-mapper/Project_Proposal.md

 ## Stage 1: "Identification" (March 26)

-This project has multiple recognition components that can be carried out in isolation and in parrellel without disrupting the other
+This project has multiple recognition components that can be carried out in isolation and in parallel without disrupting the other

 ### Pitch Line Identification